 When you scan images, your scanner measures picture quality in DPI, which stands for dots per square inch.
 Similar to how digital images use pixels to measure resolution, printed images also have to print somehow.
 The way they do that is with little dots.

 To think about it a different way, imagine you have a big sheet of legos.
+Because who doesn’t love legos?
 If you use a bunch of the square legos, we could think of that like one of the dots in the DPI.
 If you divide that square into 4, you’ll be left with 4 squares, but they’ll be the same color as the single square was, and the same size.
 In other words, you technically increased the amount of resolution, but it didn’t change anything, because it’s still a block that didn’t increase or decrease in size.
+It’s also still a block that’s big enough to send a jolt of pain throughout your foot if you find yourself unfortunately stepping on it while aimlessly wandering past your kid’s playroom.
+If you know, you know.

 Since we’ve talked about some confusing things with a bunch of jargon, let’s recap.
 Pictures are printed with a measurement called DPI: dots per square inch.
 Pictures are printed at 300 DPI by default.
-If we use a little bit of math, that means a 4x6 photo would be 1200 dots by 1800 dots.
+If we use a little bit of math, mixed in with a fun lego analogy, that means a 4x6 photo would be 1200 dots by 1800 dots.
 Scanners also measure their scans in DPI.
 When an image is scanned, dots are translated into pixels, which is how you end up with a 1200 x 1600 pixel image when you scan a 4x6 photo.

 So what happens when you scan an image that’s bigger than 4x6?
 Well, it depends.
 Was the picture printed at a non-standard resolution?
 Was it higher or lower than 300 DPI?
 How big is the image?